typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 ```
 </div>

-In the following sections, you can find more detailed information on different schema definition queries and
+In the following sections, we can find more detailed information on different schema definition queries and
 possibilities.

 ### Define entity types